degun-osint/bankstatementgenerator/readme.md

 Don't forget to change the name of the file if you want to generate more than one.

 Have fun !

+## Please be kind
+I'm a total python beginner, so I wrote this script with my basic skills.
+Do not hesitate to improve or add functionalities.